 The Fix: You can check double check the Second Lowest Cost Silver Plan (SLCSP) reported on your 1095 against the Second Lowest Cost Sliver Plan on HealthCare.Gov https://www.healthcare.gov/taxes/tools/silver/.
 Just pick your state and find the second lowest cost sliver plan (all cost assistance is based on this “benchmark” plan)

 Already Filed?
 If you already filed, you probably got a few more dollars than owed, no worries.
-The Treasury department said (paraphrasing), “If you like your refund, you can keep it.”
+The Treasury Department, said (paraphrasing), “If you like your refund, you can keep it.”
 If you feel that the amount was wrong for any reason, you can dispute your 1095-A results (directions for California only).
 You can also amend your tax return with the right information.
-In some instances you could owe more back by filing using incorrect data, so it’s worth double checking.
-Generally, if you didn’t file yet, you are advised to call the Marketplace and wait for your form.
+In some instances you could owe more back by filing using incorrect data, so it’s worth double-checking.
+If you didn’t file yet, you are advised to call the Marketplace and wait for your form.

 Finding the Information on a 1095-A yourself

-Some people still haven’t gotten their 1095-A. It could still be sent before April 15th, but generally the first step to getting the correct form is contacting the Marketplace and IRS.
-The second step should be double checking for the form online.
+Some people still haven’t gotten their 1095-A. It could still be sent before April 15th, but the first step to getting the correct form is contacting the Marketplace and IRS.
+The second step should be double-checking for the form online.